So, You Need Heath Insurance. Now What?

-Maryland’s Medicaid program is a public program that provides health insurance for some low-income people, families and children, pregnant women, the elderly, and people with disabilities.
+Medicaid is a public program that provides health insurance for some low-income people, families and children, pregnant women, the elderly, and people with disabilities.

-If you’re 18 or younger, or have children of your own, you may want to check out the the Children’s Health Insurance Program (CHIP) in Maryland, Maryland Children’s Health Program.
+If you’re 18 or younger, or have children of your own, you may want to check out the the Children’s Health Insurance Program (CHIP).
 It provides low-cost health coverage to children in families that earn too much to qualify for Medicaid.

-Many states, including Maryland, are expanding Medicaid so that it can cover people with higher incomes than before.
+Many states are expanding Medicaid so that it can cover people with higher incomes than before.
 If you didn’t qualify before, you might now.
-As of October 2013, you can find out if you qualify for these programs by filling out an application at the Maryland Health Connection.
+As of October 2013, you can find out if you qualify for these programs by filling out an application at the Health Insurance Marketplace.

-At the Maryland Health Connection, different plans’ costs and benefits are written in plain language.
+At the Health Insurance Marketplace, different plans’ costs and benefits are written in plain language.
 And you’ll be able to compare them side-by-side.

-All health insurance plans offered in the Maryland Health Connection have to offer the same set of core benefits and some may offer additional benefits.
+All health insurance plans offered in the Health Insurance Marketplace have to offer the same set of core benefits and some may offer additional benefits.
 These core benefits include:

 - Hospital outpatient and inpatient care